silvinaroldan/VisionOS_By_Examples/README.md

 # VisionOS_By_Example

-A collection of examples, projects and resources for VisionOS.
+This repository features a collection of examples I've made, alongside valuable resources from others to facilitate learning VisionOS.

 Note: The projects require Xcode 16